It Pays to Play:

 The good news?
 There are tremendous health benefits to be found in things your kids are already doing — like playing.
 And with just a little bit of understanding and encouragement, you ensure that playtime is a reliable avenue for positive childhood development, with health benefits that last long after cleanup time.

-Encouraging a better understanding of the many mental and physical health benefits of play is a part of the mission of the Children’s Museum, where these benefits are explored and uncovered every day at each of their four area locations — Downtown, Chesterfield, Short Pump and Fredericksburg.
+Encouraging a better understanding of the many mental and physical health benefits of play is a part of the mission of the Children’s Museum, where these benefits are explored and uncovered every day at either location — Downtown or Chesterfield.

 Through play, children are able to enhance both their physical and their mental development in healthy and productive ways — from simply getting some good exercise to skills that can even help them perform better in school.
 As they say at the Children’s Museum, when children play ahead, they get ahead.

 Research shows that play is an essential part of a child’s physical and mental development — and the more often they engage in play at an active, supportive environment like the Children’s Museum, the more likely they are to find success inside the classroom.

 Of course, there’s a physical component to most playtime as well, as any visit to the Children’s Museum will confirm.
 Whether dancing, climbing or jumping, a child’s natural energy and physical movements make play a chance to further develop and enhance healthy motor development skills.
 Physical activity during playtime also promotes good cardiovascular health, strength and endurance.

 Climbing is a constant activity at the Children’s Museum Downtown, thanks to the giant treehouse located in the very center of the museum, or climbing aboard a 10-foot-tall tire tower in Chesterfield.
 No matter which Children’s Museum location you visit, your child will always find areas, exhibits and activities that encourage physical play.